shijistar/enum-plus/migrate-from-v2.md

 - `EnumValuesArray` has has been deprecated and replaced with `EnumItemsArray`.
 - `IEnumValues` has been renamed to `IEnumItems`.

-## 🛠 Enum initialization no longer requires "as const" assertion
+## 🛠 Recommended to upgrade TypeScript to 5.0

+We recommend upgrading your TypeScript version to `5.0` or later, as we introduced the [const Type Parameters](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#const-type-parameters) feature to simplify Enum initializations by removing the need for `as const`.
 The `Enum` can now be initialized with literal objects without the need of `as const` assertion.

-> You can still use `as const` to initialize an enum, if you like.

 ```js
 const WeekEnum = Enum({